KuJo7721/professional-portfolio/README.md

 # professional-portfolio
 Hello, I know this project isnt complete.
 And I know it pretty plain.
 I got super confused last week and have been playing catch up ever since.
 I wanted to get at least some grade on this befor it was to late.
 I believ I covered the basics of what you want.
 I definately will be adding to it.

+On this one I completly restarted.
+I have my old files still attached for reference.
+I rebuilt the whole thing using mostly bootstrap.
+I will fill in the blanks on the page as soon as the come about, I did put one link on there so show that i knew whwt I was doing.
+Im not sure what i want in my placeholders or exactly what i want to say.